Korubo: History

 contact in the early 1970s.
-Contact was difficult to establish and the agency lost seven civil servants in attempts to establish a peaceful relation with them, including FUNAI member (and close friend of Syndey Possuelo) Raimundo (Sobral) Batista Magalhães, on August 22, 1997 by Korubo warrior Ta'avan.
+Contact was difficult to establish and the agency lost seven civil servants in attempts to establish a peaceful relation with them, including FUNAI member (and close friend of Sydney Possuelo) Raimundo (Sobral) Batista Magalhães, on August 22, 1997 by Korubo warrior Ta'avan.
 Sobral was attempting to take back a tarpaulin stolen by the Korubo.

 A dispute between about 20 members and the main tribe caused the two bands to separate.
 Soon after it broke away from the larger Korubo, the splinter group was chased away by the settlers of Lodario, killing two members.
 Led by a warrior Ta'avan, the Korubo later killed three loggers.

 Despite FUNAI's efforts, the main tribe continues to be in complete isolation, but whereas the smaller band of Korubo were successfully contacted in 1996 and have frequent interaction with neighbouring settlements and FUNAI employees.

 FUNAI's policy since the 1980s has been to minimize contact with otherwise voluntarily isolated indigenous tribes.
 "Uncontacted" as a label can be misleading, with some scholars and activists preferring the description "living in voluntary isolation".
 The Korubo have experience with recognizing non-indigenous people, and weapons and are generally hostile to interlopers.
 They are, however, likely to be immunologically naive.

 Access to the Vale do Javari Indigenous Territory is limited to protect the indigenous groups inhabiting the area and the environment on which they depend for their traditional lifeways from exploitation by loggers, miners, poachers, drug traffickers and others.
 Several other indigenous peoples live in this territory, including the Kanamari and the Tsohom Djapa, who speak languages in the Katukina family, the Marubo, the Kulina Pano, the Matis and the Matses or Mayoruna, who speak Panoan languages like the Korubo.
 The region is also home to certain other groups of uncontacted peoples.

 FUNAI helps the contacted portion of the Korubo by providing vaccines, antimalarial medication and other services.

 In 2014/2015, a conflict between the Matis and the Korubo resulted in two Matis fatalities and seven to fifteen Korubo fatalities.

 Population figures of the main tribe are unknown but estimated from aerial reconnaissance of houses to be a few hundred individuals.